katharostech/lucky/docs/book/src/getting-started.md

     juju deploy ./build/codimd

 You will need to configure the domain and port for the codimd app before you can get to it.
-In this case the IP address is assumed to be the address of the server you depoyed CodiMD to. `add-port-to-domain` is required if you are not hosting CodiMD on port `80` or `443`:
+In this case the IP address is assumed to be the address of the server you depoyed CodiMD to.
+You will need to put the port in the domain as well if you are not hosting on port `80` or `443`:

-    juju config codimd domain=10.176.159.221:3000 port=3000 add-port-to-domain=true
+    juju config codimd domain=10.176.159.221:3000 port=3000

 After that settles our charm should show as `blocked` and "Waiting for database connection".
 To fix that we deploy the PostgreSQL charm and relate it to our codimd charm.